 You are not your job.
-I hope that reading that doesn’t pain you or give you even the slightest discomfort.
+I hope you find that comforting.

 You can always create value for anyone you care for, even if it’s just a friend, a family, or an entire neighborhood.
 It doesn’t have to be just for humans, though.
 You can give back to the animals by being humane towards them whenever possible.
 You can take care of the environment by the choices you make, the things you do or don’t buy.

 You may not realize it yet, but we have been conditioned to believe that everything needs to be a job to be performed so that The Boss reward you money, which, by the way, is most likely based on an unfair calculation of your time’s worth.

 If you’ve been paying attention to your social media feeds, people never stopped creating value in spite of the pandemic.
 Look at those who create face masks and shields, and give them for free or donate them to front liners.
 Look at the volunteers in feeding programs.
 Watch the artists who perform their art and music live, for free, to keep the spirits up.
 Listen to those who put up free webinars on how to “bounce back” from the “downtrend” that is our current economy.

 How is it that there are those who have tied their identities, their self-worth to their employment?
 Perhaps they’re privileged enough to actually enjoy whatever it is they are (or are not!) doing, and good for them.
 A lot of us don’t have that luxury, though, like the laborers with physically intensive work, especially when their work don’t really enrich their lives in the long run no matter how many hours they put in.
 Only some capitalist who thinks he deserve a huge chunk of the benefit just because he invested a large sum of money in putting up the business.

 With Metro Manila “downgrading” to General Community Quarantine, employers of the Capital are now more vocal in the way they summon their employees to go back to work.
 And I know because I’ve just received mine in a form of email.